 Woods calls the result “life-changing.”
-She has a job offer at a Dallas aerospace company which will double her salary.
+She has a higher paying job with a Dallas aerospace company.
 Nearly all of her Amazon classmates received immediate job offers as well.

 “Amazon made that happen for me,” said Woods, who acknowledged she couldn’t have afforded to take the classes necessary to obtain that job without Career Choice.
 “I’m so excited about it!”